You must submit Supplementary Declarations (SDs) when you're importing or exporting to work out how much duty you owe.

 When you import goods from outside the EU, you are required to submit an SD so customs can work out how much you owe them.
 You must submit a summary or simplified declaration when the goods arrive in the UK followed by a supplementary or full declaration after a specified period of time.

-Traders may use SDs within Customs Freight Simplified Procedures (CFSP) so customs can determine how much duty and tax is payable.
-You can read about CFSP on the HMRC website.
+Traders may use SDs within Customs Freight Simplified Procedures (CFSP) so customs can determine how much duty and tax is payable, read more about CFSP in Notice 760.

 SDs for export

 All goods exported from the UK to non-EU member states must be declared to customs.
 Customs officers use export declarations to support the monthly balance of trade figures and calculate export refunds for schemes such as Common Agricultural Policy (CAP).
 VAT can be zero-rated for exports to a third country (including EFTA states and the special territories of the EU).
 Export declarations are also used to check restricted goods and to make sure that EU requirements are met.
 Agricultural traders must complete a full export declaration for all CAP exports, regardless of destination.

 Export declarations must be fully completed unless you are authorised to operate under National Export System (NES) simplified procedures.
 NES simplified procedures allow for the submission of abbreviated export declarations prior to shipment, followed by SDs after the goods have left the UK.
 See the guide on export declarations and the National Export System.

 How does an SD fit into the process of making an import or export?